EngJasmine/filesExtractor/README.md

 # filesExtractor
-A user-friendly interface where users can extract files from a comressed folder/file
+A user-friendly interface where users can extract files from a compressed folder/file